rebelsky/sams-assorted-musings-reflections/long-term-projections-2020-02-xx.md

 Ouch!
 That's much more painful.
 The expected contribution from the endowment exceeds the payout in year one.
 And we've overdrawn the reserves by year 10.
 That's scary.
 Here's my table.
+YMMV [3].

 <table class="table">
  <tr>